 This changed in July 2015, when the Minister of State Security met in Split with Lostisland’s Ambassador to Croatia Ivan Buljević.
 Saradjev and Buljević will conclude two more meetings afterwards, but that one went down in history as the first – though certainly not the last one – meeting of Lostislandic citizens outside Russia.

-The center of the Lostislandic activity, nonetheless, remained in Moscow, the Life President’s city of residence.
-In October 2015, the Federal Republic of Lostisland assisted in organizing anniversary celebrations for the Empire of Pavlov – a now defunct sister organization of Lostisland and a successor in dignity to the Empire of Pavlov, one of the Federal Republic’s predecessors.
-The gala, hosted, unsurprisingly, at the very same restaurant as all the Lostislandic events, was also one of the first occasions when the Lostislandic uniform was revealed (pictured left, the Life President in an early version of his uniform as the Field Marshal Admiral of Lostisland during his speech).
+The nucleus of Lostislandic activity remained in Moscow until 2019 when President Yaroslav Mar emigrated from Russia to Israel.
+This decision was prompted by the fraudulent reelection of Vladimir Putin, the ongoing erosion of civil society, and Russia’s descent into authoritarianism.
+In October 2015, the Federal Republic of Lostisland played a role in coordinating the anniversary celebrations for the Empire of Pavlov, which was a now-defunct sister organization of Lostisland.
+The Empire of Pavlov was considered a successor in dignity to the Empire of Pavlov, one of the Federal Republic’s predecessors.
+The anniversary gala took place at the same restaurant as many Lostislandic events and marked one of the early occasions when the Lostislandic uniform was unveiled (pictured left, the Life President in an early version of his uniform as the Field Marshal Admiral of Lostisland during his speech).

-You might have noticed a slight difference between this photo and the one in the beginning of this page.
-The star!
-In late 2015, the Federal Republic commissioned two neck badges for the Order of the White Pigeon – a Lostislandic chivalric organization and also the highest, and the only national award of Lostisland, bestowed upon for extraordinary contributions to the Federal Republic.
-To date, no awardings with the Order took place and the only two knights are the Order’s co-Grand Masters – the Life President Yaroslav Mar and the Prime Minister Deniz Tezcan.
-Who knows though, what if the next bearer of this award will be you?
+You may have noticed a subtle difference between this photo and the one at the beginning of this page – the star!
+In late 2015, the Federal Republic commissioned three neck badges for the Order of the White Pigeon – a Lostislandic chivalric organization and the highest, as well as the sole national award of Lostisland.
+This prestigious honor is bestowed upon individuals for their extraordinary contributions to the Federal Republic.
+As of now, no awardings with the Order have taken place, and the only three knights are the Order’s co-Grand Masters – the Life President Yaroslav Mar, the former Prime Minister Denys Tezdzhanenko, and the current Emperor of allied Pavlov, Ivan VII.
+However, who knows?
+Perhaps the next recipient of this esteemed award will be you?